daithioc95/MS2/README.md

   - Used throughout  the project to ensure I was following best practices with HTML code.
 - Jigsaw CSS Validator
   - Used throughout  the project to ensure I was following best practices with CSS code.
+- JSHint JavaScript Validator
+  - Used throughout  the project to ensure I was following best practices with JavaScript code.

 ## Testing
 ### Testing User Stories